Warhammer Fantasy (setting): Ulthuan

 Ulthuan is a ring-shaped island continent, controlled by the High Elves.
 It lies in the ocean (equivalent to the Atlantic) to the west of the Old World, and east of the New World.
 It draws inspiration from Atlantis, Melniboné and Numenor.
-The Annuli Mountains run through the center of the island.
+The Annuli Mountains run through the centre of the island.
 The capital and largest city of the High Elves is Lothern, located at a strait connecting the outer Ocean and Ulthuan's Inner Sea.
 Politically, the island is divided up into 10 Kingdoms, although they all owe loyalty to the Phoenix King (High King) in Lothern and the Everqueen in Avelorn.
 Prior to the High Elves, Ulthuan was inhabited by many Dragons, and many still slumber here under the mountains.

 Outside of infrequent invasions, the only threats on Ulthuan are monsters in the Annuli Mountains.
 As Ulthuan is a magical floating island, the Underway and Under-Empire do not extend to it.

-At the center of the Inner Sea lies the Great Vortex, a magical storm that drains excess magical energy from the world, fed by a global network of waystones maintained by the High Elves.
+At the centre of the Inner Sea lies the Great Vortex, a magical storm that drains excess magical energy from the world, fed by a global network of waystones maintained by the High Elves.
 If the Vortex were to fail, magical energy would build up and allow large scale invasions of Daemons from the Realm of Chaos.

 The New World

 Naggaroth

 Naggaroth is the cold, bleak land analogous to North America.
 It is dominated by the cruel Dark Elves, who broke away from the High Elves following a destructive civil war called the Sundering.
-In general Naggaroth is quite wild and sparsely inhabited.
-In the north it has a tundra climate, while in the center, pine forests grow, inhabited by Beastmen.
+Dark Elf society is tightly stratified and hierarchal, centered around the Witch King Malekith and the aristocracy.
+Worshipping Khaine, the god of murder, Dark Elves excel in hit-and-run tactics, slave-trading and sadism.
+Those Dark Elves who disobey the strict hierarchy are either killed or driven into exile.
+In general, Naggaroth is quite wild and sparsely inhabited.
+In the north it has a tundra climate, while in the centre pine forests grow, inhabited by Beastmen.
 In the south lie steaming subtropical swamps and a land bridge to Lustria.
 The Dark Elves dwell primarily in large cities in the northeast: Naggarond (the capital), Ghrond, Clar Karond, Karond Kar and Har Ganeth.
 In the west lie the Black Spine Mountains, home to outcast Dark Elves called Shades, and the dry west coast.
 To the north, Naggaroth borders the Chaos Wastes and the Dark Elves have constructed a system of Watchtowers to defend against Chaos incursions.